remy/remysharp.com/public/drafts/firefox-devtools.md

 - Event listeners on DOM nodes visible from the inspector view *and* being able to set breakpoints directly from there - very cool.
 - Find (cmd+o and cmd+p - same effect) is very cool with the command prefixes: ! @ # *
+- Event listeners on DOM, then click on code line to see actual code - super cool.